AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Security.rst

 Please note, that ``server_uri`` field changed too.
 Now there is ``coaps`` URI scheme and port ``5684`` (default for secure CoAP).

-All remaining activities related to establishing secure communication channel with the LwM2M Server are performed automatically by Anjay.
+All remaining activities related to establishing a secure communication channel with the LwM2M Server are performed automatically by Anjay.

 .. note::